irods/python-irodsclient/README.md

 exit because socket connections are terminated without having been closed out by the session object's cleanup() method.

-Starting with PRC Release 0.9.0, code has been included in the session object's `__del__` method to call cleanup(), properly closing out network connections.
-However, `__del__` cannot be relied to run under all circumstances (Python2 being more problematic), so an alternative may be to call session.cleanup() on any session variable which might not be used again.
+Since v0.9.0, code has been included in the session object's `__del__` method to call cleanup(), properly closing out network connections.
+However, `__del__`  is not guaranteed to run as expected, so an alternative may be to call `session.cleanup()` on any session variable which will not be used again.

 Simple PUTs and GETs
 --------------------